yequ172672/junkboy_cn/README.md

 3. **Confidence Weighting**: Higher confidence results take precedence
 4. **FilterType Preservation**: UI always shows "ML Classification" when ML is enabled

+### **Conversation-Based Interface**
+Both Hub and Filtered screens support conversation view:
+- Messages grouped by sender for easy navigation
+- Tap any conversation to open in your default SMS app
+- Quick actions for allowing senders or opening apps
+- Toggle between conversation and message views

 ### **Notification System Architecture**
 - **Separate Channels**: Each category has its own Android notification channel
 - **Priority Mapping**: